idvorkin/idvorkin.github.io/_d/writing.md

 redirect_from:
   - write
   - thinking
+  - think
 ---

 Useful writing tells people something true and important that they didn't already know in a way that need no doubt.
 Most writing is bad.
 Not due to spelling, punctuation or grammer, but due to lack of critical thinking.
-Thinking is hard, analysis is hard, synthesis is hard, simplification is hard, optimal presentation is hard.
+Lack of analysis, synthesis, simplification, and presentation.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->